 Software engineering at Shippensburg requires an industrial internship.
 This experience enables students to encounter actual work situations.
 Usually, the internship is during the summer before the senior year.
 Some students choose 6-month internships during both their junior and senior years and graduate after 5 years with one year of practical experience under their belts.
 These internships are with leading companies and national and state agencies.

 The department has a student chapter of the Association for Computing Machinery (ACM).
 It is active in bringing in speakers from firms involved in computing, assisting with department and university activities, and holding annual game-a-thons.

-The Programming Team is a unique student organization at Shippensburg.
-Our team competes with teams from other colleges and universities on the basis of members’ ability to write correct programs as quickly as possible.
+The Programming Team is a unique student organization at Ship.
+Our team competes with other colleges and universities on the basis of members’ ability to write correct programs as quickly as possible.
 The team consistently places well in the ACM regional contest.
-In recent years, the team has placed in the top 20 out of more than 100 colleges and universities, beating teams like Princeton, University of Delaware, and University of Pennsylvania.
-WiCS (Women in Computer Science) promotes an inclusive community within the department and provides a place for our female students to meet and share experiences.
-Through podcasts showcasing our female students, WiCS actively promotes an increase in the percentage of women in the discipline (http://webspace.ship.edu/wics).
+In recent years, the team has placed in the top twenty out of more than one hundred colleges and universities, beating teams like Princeton, University of Delaware, and University of Pennsylvania.

 Women in Computer Science (WiCS) promotes an inclusive community within the department and provides a place for our female students to meet and share experiences.
 Through podcasts showcasing our female students, WiCS actively promotes an increase in the percentage of women in the discipline.